Irvin Feld

-Irvin Feld (April 19, 1918 – September 6, 1984) was a business entrepreneur who built a chain of record stores, promoted rock groups, produced concerts involving some of the biggest names in popular music.
+Irvin Feld (May 9, 1918 – September 6, 1984) was a business entrepreneur who built a chain of record stores, promoted rock groups, produced concerts involving some of the biggest names in popular music.
 He was also the head of Ringling Bros. and Barnum & Bailey Circus and founder of Feld Entertainment.
 He was a music promoter who is credited with discovering Paul Anka.

 Biography

-Feld was born on April 19, 1918 in Hagerstown, Maryland to Russian-Jewish immigrants.
-Following high school, in 1938 he and his brother opened a drugstore on Seventh Street NW in Washington DC.
+Feld was born on May 9, 1918, in Hagerstown, Maryland, to Russian-Jewish immigrants.
+Following high school, in 1938 he and his brother opened a drugstore on Seventh Street NW in Washington, D.C.
 Records proved big-sellers at the store.
 He later opened Super Music City record stores, and eventually branched out into producing both his own records and his own live concerts.
 After ten years as one of several national promoters for the Ringling Circus, Feld, along with his brother Israel Feld and Houston Judge Roy Hofheinz, bought the circus on November 11, 1967, for $8 million.
 In 1968, he began the Ringling Brothers and Barnum & Bailey Clown College.
 He sold the circus to Mattel in 1971 for $50 million in Mattel stock.
 He bought it back from Mattel in 1982 for $22.8 million.

-Feld died on September 6, 1984, at age 66 in Venice, Florida.
+Feld died on September 6, 1984, at age 66, in Venice, Florida.
+He was survived by two children, Karen and Kenneth.
+He was remembered in the New York Times as the "man who saved the circus".

 Personal life and legacy

 In 1946, he married Adele Feld.
-In 1958 she committed suicide.
-The circus passed to his son Kenneth Feld, who had joined the company in 1970.
-In 1987, he was inducted into the International Circus Hall of Fame.
+They had two children, Karen and Kenneth.
+After Adele Feld committed suicide in 1958, the children were raised by their aunt and uncle in Washington, DC.
+After Feld died in 1984, the circus passed to his son Kenneth Jeffrey Feld, who had joined the company in 1970.
+In 1987, Feld was inducted into the International Circus Hall of Fame.